ichal6/Debbuging-dojo-todo-ProgBasic4-TW/README.md

 5. [ ] Have fun!

 Select action [list, add, mark]: mark
-Which task should me marked?
+Which task should be marked?
 4

 Select action [list, add, mark]: list
 1. [X] Get some sleep